Denisolt/RSA_Encryption/README.md

 # RSA_Encryption
-This program does simple RSA encryption
+This algorithm performs simple RSA encryption.

 from Wiki:
 -----------------------------------------